-LinkedIn, now, has become the go-to platform for professionals, aspiring job seekers, and those looking for a change in their current job scenarios.
+LinkedIn has become the go-to platform for professionals, aspiring job seekers, and those looking for a change in their current job scenarios.
 Although there are several social platforms available, LinkedIn has made its special name in the professional domain.
-According to latest LinkedIn statistics there are more than 1 Billion members on the platform.
+According to latest LinkedIn statistics there are more than 1 Billion members on the platform, representing a massive growth from its initial few million members when the platform first launched.

-With its presence spread across more than 200 countries and regions of the world, nearly 65 Million people use the platform each week to search for jobs.
-This is not what we are saying, but rather statistics, compiled after extensive surveys and research done on LinkedIn by market leaders.
+With its presence spread across more than 200+ countries and regions of the world, LinkedIn statistics for job seekers show nearly 65 million active users use the platform each week to search for jobs.
+This is not what we are saying, but rather digital marketing industry statistics, compiled after extensive surveys and research done on LinkedIn by market leaders.

 User Demographics